top of page

 It motivated me wanting to be on the side of the tests, because I saw on first hand the impact that it can have on a dog - or on any animal - to insert it only because we want to, or we believe it should be.
 The thought of doing something great can blind reason and the flow of things.
 I then started my journey in PADA, first as a team member, together with my other Dutch colleagues, and eventually as an Evaluator.

 These experiences are what led me in testing my chicken Rosina and cat Shani (they undertook the PADA test as well), this time keeping an open mind, being mor aware of my expectations and also mor honest with myself firstly, also observing characters as objective as I could, and not with the glasses of what I wanted to see.
-Both passed the test, and they are now also part of the Flow pack.
+Both were recommended to be inserted in Animal Assisted Services.

 -